cbuggle/chemotion_ELN/README_REACTION_PROCESS_EDITOR.md

 ### Noteworthy in API

-* The reaction data is initially fetched from the "/reactions/:id" Endpoint, which will implicitly (and idempotently) create a ReactionProcess for the given reaction when non-existant.
+* The reaction data is initially fetched from the "/reactions/:id" Endpoint, which will implicitly and idempotently create a ReactionProcess for the given reaction when non-existant.

-## ReactionProcessEditor Frontend
+## ReactionProcessEditor Frontend hints

 ### Action Forms